Sustainable Practices - Food

 - Placing recycling and composting receptacles next to every garbage can.
 No trash can stands alone!

 The Learning Garden is a student-led initiative that grows healthy, sustainable food for our campus community while providing learning, service, and leadership opportunities for students.
-In 2011-12, the Learning Garden provided 2664 pounds of produce to the Renaissance Room, the Center for Meeting and Learning, Culinary Arts Classes, and Foodservices while providing hundreds of students the opportunity to volunteer and learn about organic gardening.
+In 2011-12, the Learning Garden provided 2664 pounds of produce to the Renaissance Room, Culinary Arts Classes, and Foodservices while providing hundreds of students the opportunity to volunteer and learn about organic gardening.